Last updated: 2020-03-09 14:59:41PDF

-The following is a brief introduction to the principle and operating mechanism of WebSocket.
+The following is an overview of the principle and operating mechanism of WebSocket.

-WebSocket client-server request-response mode is shown as follows:
+The WebSocket client-server request-response mode is as shown below:

-Now let's make a comparison between WebSocket and traditional HTTP based on their messages interacted between the client and the server:
+Below is a comparison between WebSocket and traditional HTTP based on messages exchanged between the client and the server:

-The new WebSocket instantiates a new WebSocket client object on the client, and requests a WebSocket URL similar to ws://yourdomain:port/path from the server.
-The client WebSocket object automatically parses and recognizes the WebSocket requests, connects to the server port, and implements handshake process.
+The new WebSocket instantiates a new WebSocket client object on the client and requests a WebSocket URL similar to ws://yourdomain:port/path from the server.
+The client WebSocket object automatically parses and recognizes the WebSocket request, connects the server port, and implements handshake.
 The client sends data in the following format:

 GET /webfin/websocket/ HTTP/1.1 Host: localhost Upgrade: websocket Connection: Upgrade Sec-WebSocket-Key: xqBt3ImNzJbYqRINxEFlkg== Origin: http://localhost:8080 Sec-WebSocket-Version: 13

-As can be seen from the above, the WebSocket connection message initiated by the client is similar to the traditional HTTP message.
+As can be seen above, the WebSocket connection message initiated by the client is similar to the traditional HTTP message.

-Sec-WebSocket-Key indicates that it is a base64-encoded message sent by the WebSocket client.
+Sec-WebSocket-Key indicates a Base64-encoded ciphertext sent by the WebSocket client.
 The server must return a corresponding encrypted

-Sec-WebSocket-Accept response; otherwise, the client will throw the
+Sec-WebSocket-Accept response.
+Otherwise, the client will throw an

 Error during WebSocket handshake error and close the connection.

-After receiving the message, the server returns the data in the following format:
+After receiving the message, the server returns data in the following format:

 HTTP/1.1 101 Switching Protocols Upgrade: websocket Connection: Upgrade Sec-WebSocket-Accept: K7DJLdLooIwIG/MOpvWFB3y3FE8=

-Sec-WebSocket-Accept is the value returned to the client after calculated by the server using the same key as the client.
+Sec-WebSocket-Accept is calculated by the server using the same key as that of the client and then returned to the client.

-HTTP/1.1 101 Switching Protocols indicates that the server accepts the client connection via the WebSocket protocol.
-After the completion of such request-response processing, the WebSocket connection between the server and the client successfully performs handshake, and the TCP communication will be established.
-For more information on the format of data interacted between the client and the server via WebSocket, refer to WebSocket Protocol Stack.
+HTTP/1.1 101 Switching Protocols indicates that the server accepts the connection from the client over WebSocket.
+After this request-response, WebSocket handshake between the client and server is completed.
+TCP communication can now be implemented.
+For more information on data exchange format between WebSocket client and server, see WebSocket Protocol Stack.

-- Use heartbeat to maintain the WebSocket link to detect whether the client's Internet stars/VJs are online
+- Use heartbeat to maintain WebSocket linkage and detect whether influencers or VJs on the client are online.

-- Set the heartbeat to 50s, so that the WebSocket can be connected for a long time
+- Configure the heartbeat to 50s, so WebSocket can be connected for the long term.